Endymion (poem): In popular culture

 This poem is quoted by Monsieur Verdoux in Charlie Chaplin's homonymous film, before committing a moonlit murder.
 "Our feet were soft in flowers...".

 The first line ("A thing of beauty is a joy for ever") is quoted by Mary Poppins in the 1964 Disney movie, while she pulls out a potted plant from her bag.
 It is also referenced by Willy Wonka in the film Willy Wonka & the Chocolate Factory upon introducing the Wonkamobile, and in the 1992 American sports comedy film White Men Can't Jump, written and directed by Ron Shelton.
 In the beginning of the 1968 animated film Yellow Submarine, the Chief Blue Meanie says, "A thing of beauty.
 Destroy it forever!" as a parody of the poem.

 Nawaaz Amhed's debut novel, Radiant Fugitives, features Keats' poems throughout and specifically mentions Endymion.

 Dan Simmons' science fiction novels, Endymion and The Rise of Endymion reference this poem.

+In S4E26 of Star Trek: Deep Space 9, "Broken Link", Garak compliments a customer wearing his latest creation, saying "A thing of beauty is a joy forever."